-Drought 🥕
+Drought

 Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period, resulting in a water shortage for activities, communities, or aquatic ecosystems.
-In BC, combinations of insufficient snow accumulation, hot and dry weather, or a delay in rainfall may cause drought (no 5 M appr)
+In BC, combinations of insufficient snow accumulation, hot and dry weather, or a delay in rainfall may cause drought.
+(BC E. M., 2021)